Is The Motley Fool Liberal or Conservative?

 No Clear Answer

-It's hard to say whether or not The Motley Fool is liberal or conservative to be honest.
+It's hard to say whether or not The Motley Fool is liberal or conservative.
 They don't want to get involved in politics and do a great job at keeping out of it.
-However, as we know, politics have a big impact on investment opportunities and because of this they have to do a balancing act with the information they put out.
+However, as we know, politics have a big impact on investment opportunities and because of this they have to do a balancing act in the information they put out.

 The Bottom Line: There Are Better Options for Conservatives